The Ethical Implications of Data Analytics: A Deep Dive

 • Sensors: Retailers are increasingly using sensors, including thermal or infrared sensors, for more accurate foot traffic data.
 These sensors track the movement of customers as they navigate through the store.

-• Wi-Fi Data: Wi-Fi tracking is another modern method, where foot traffic data is collected when customers connect to the store’s Wi-Fi network.
+• Wi-Fi Data: Wi-Fi tracking is another modern method where foot traffic data is collected when customers connect to the store’s Wi-Fi network.
 It offers insights into new versus returning customers.

 Effectively tracking and analyzing foot traffic data, retailers can optimize store staffing, improve store layout and product assortment, and enhance overall operational efficiency.